 Professional, pet-friendly yard and premise sprays can treat the outside of your home to keep fleas away for good.
 It is especially important to spray moist and shaded areas of your yard.
 Spray doghouses, kennels and shelters with an indoor premise spray, and allow all areas to dry before you allow pets and children access to them.

-Hopefully, with a little bit of vigilance and preventative measures, we can all enjoy a flea-free spring and summer!
+Hopefully, with a little bit of vigilance and preventative measures, we can all enjoy a flea-free household all year long!